Akshath94/TGTCoin/README.md

+# Target-Coin

-# Target-Coin is a tokenized long-short crypto fund.
+Target Coin is a tokenized long-short crypto fund built on an ethereum smart contract.